ErikBoraHuynh/Homelabs/Active Directory/README.md

 The Domain Controller also handles user and computer account creation, management, and distribution across the domain, ensuring that all domain-joined devices use the same centrally enforced identities, permissions, and policies.

+#### Important Note for Routing and Remote Access (RRAS) on a Domain Controller

+Configuring RRAS on a Domain Controller to route internal network traffic to the Internet is not recommended in real-world or production environments.
+Domain Controllers are security-critical systems, and exposing them to routing functions increases the attack surface, complicates hardening, and violates best-practice network design.
+Ideally, a dedicated router/firewall VM would act as the gateway for the Windows 10 Client VM to access the Internet.

+However, because our homelab setup looks like this:

+Internet
+     -->
+Host PC
+     -->
+VirtualBox NAT (for Windows Server 2019 / Domain Controller only)
+     -->
+Windows Server 2019 / Domain Controller (NAT + Internal Network)
+     -->
+Internal Network (isolated)
+     -->
+Windows 10 VM / Client

+And because I did not configure port forwarding:
+- Outbound traffic from our Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client is allowed.
+- Only inbound **response** traffic (for requests the Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client initiated) is allowed.

+Thus, for the purposes of this homelab demonstration this setup is acceptable.
+The goal here is strictly to showcase and understand how internal clients can route traffic through a Windows Server acting as both a domain controller and a router/NAT device.

 ***

 **1. Oracle VirtualBox: Windows Server 2019 VM Configuration**